Constantine1824/C10-team-comoe/README.md

-# TRI-AI-SLM: Safety-Aware Medical Question Answering
+# TRI-AI-SLM: Domain Specific Small Language Model for medical advice

 TRI-AI-SLM is an educational medical question-answering system.
 It retrieves supporting public-health guidance, uses metadata to preserve context, and generates concise answers with safety instructions.
 It is not a clinical tool and does not replace a licensed clinician.